Why is Digital Inventory essential to drive up profitability?

 2. Automated Guided vehicles

-AGVs facilitate storage and retrieval of stock.
+AGVs facilitate the storage and retrieval of stock.
 AGV examples include pallet carts and forklifts.
 They can load and unload cargo to reduce human labor.
 Automated Guided Vehicles are a must-have for successful warehousing.

 3. Internet of Things